carlodev/SegregatedVMSSolver.jl/paper/paper.md

 ![Friction coefficient on the suction side of the sd7003 airfoil, time averaged and span averaged, Reynolds 60 000, angle of attack 4°,\label{fig:cfsd7003}](images/VMS7003s.pdf){ width=50%  }

-Figure \ref{fig:cfsd7003} shows the comparison of the time averaged results obtained using the LS-VMS, compared with the results obtained by Calderer et al. [@Calderer:2013] and Galbraith [@Galbraith:2008].
+Figure \ref{fig:cfsd7003} shows the comparison of the time averaged results obtained using the LS-VMS, compared with the results obtained in [@Calderer:2013] and in [@Galbraith:2008].

 # Package Features
 - Support 2-dimensional and 3-dimensional geometries